9 Easy Ways to Save Money on Groceries without Coupons

 So instead of eating meat with every meal, every day, try to have one to three meatless meals every week.
 For example, one night you could make lentil sloppy joes, and for breakfast, you could make fruit parfaits.
 Delicious, nutritious, and cheap!

 5. Have A Menu Plan

-Have you ever gone into a grocery store and bought everything under the sun, only to get home and realize you already had those items?
+Have you ever gone into a grocery store and bought everything under the sun, only to get home and realize you already have those items?
 Or worse, you buy everything and then it goes to waste in your fridge.

 Food waste is real, and it increases your grocery budget.
 Reducing food waste is one of the best ways to save money each month instead of throwing it in the trash.

 Having a meal plan helps reduce the amount of groceries you buy, plus it helps organize your meals.
 If you aren’t big on having a menu plan, or have never made one before, here’s a simple one to start with: